Jyoti71/tindog/README.md

 # tindog
-A website for connecting  Dogs nearby using HTML5, CSS3 and Bootstrap4
+A landing page for connecting  Dogs nearby using HTML5, CSS3 and Bootstrap4